mikeliddle/mikeliddle.github.io/_posts/2019-03-12-Designing a Web API.md

 is significant, we want to have an easy way of enforcing that, which could be acheived in a NOSQL database.
 This has been done in SQL databases before, and works there, but we could simplify this with a NOSQL database.

-## Resources

-This will be covered in my next article.